TEAP

-What can we learn about your experience of eco-anxiety in Nigeria?
+What can we learn about your experience of Eco-anxiety?

-Share your thoughts on environmental-related emotions and what this means for you as a Nigerian
+Share your thoughts on environmental-related emotions and what this means for you as an African.

 The Eco-anxiety in Africa Project (TEAP) seeks to understand and validate the experiences of eco-anxiety and environmental-related emotions in Africans.